FEBRUARY & MARCH

 A new year begins

 Berries, seedheads, cones, bark, and evergreens take the fore, and when we get to see appreciate the majesty and elegance of the structures hiding beneath the leaves of trees.
 Heritage has an excellent collection of American hollies that epitomize the winter season with abundant red berries and shining leaves that catch and hold soft white snow.
-Other persisten berries include skimmia and winterberry holly, or the vivid purple of the aptly named Beautyberry.
+Other persistent berries include skimmia and winterberry holly, or the vivid purple of the aptly named Beautyberry.